deephealthproject/winter-school/lab/04_uc13_based_examples/02_run_recurrent_experiments.md

 `--detection-threshold`: Number of seconds from the seizure onset to take the detection of the seizure as valid.
 Default: 20

-You can show the flags in the terminal by using the flag `--help`:
+You can show the help about the different flags in the terminal by using the flag `--help`:
 ```
 python python/test_recurrent_detector.py --help
 ```

 ## 3. Run a complete experiment
 Now, we are going to run a complete experiment.
-We will train a recurrent neural network (LSTM) model for patient `ćhb01` using a one-second-long sliding window shifted every 500ms to generate samples, and sequences of 19 timesteps.
+We will train a recurrent neural network (LSTM) model for patient `chb01` using a one-second-long sliding window shifted every 500 ms to generate samples, and sequences of 19 timesteps.
 These sequences will represent 10 seconds of the original signal, as we are overlapping the sliding window a 50%.
-We will run 5 epochs and the optimizer and initial learning rate will be Adam and 0.0001 respectively.
+Next command line example will run 5 epochs with the Adam optimizer and an initial learning rate equal to 0.0001.

 ### Training
 To run that training experiment, we should run the following command: